zowe/docs-site/docs/extend/extend-apiml/api-mediation-security.md

 #### Import the local CA certificate to your browser

-Trust in the API ML server is a necessary precondition to properly encrypt traffic between web browsers and REST API client applications.
+Trust in the API ML server is a necessary precondition for secure communication between Browser or API Client application.
 Ensure this trust through the installation of a Certificate Authority (CA) public certificate.
 By default, API ML creates a local CA. Import the CA public certificate to the truststore for REST API clients and to your browser.
 You can also import the certificate to your root certificate store.

+**Note:** If SAF keyring is being used and setup with `ZWEKRING` JCL, the procedure to obtain the certificate does not apply.
+Please work with the security system administrator to obtain the certificate.
+Start the procedure at step 2.

 **Note:** The public certificate in the [PEM format](https://en.wikipedia.org/wiki/Privacy-Enhanced_Mail) is stored at `$KEYSTORE_DIRECTORY/local_ca/localca.cer` where `$KEYSTORE_DIRECTORY` is defined in a customized `$ZOWE_ROOT_DIR/bin/zowe-setup-certificates.env` file during an installation step that generates Zowe certificates.

-//TODO What happens if they import a cert?
-//TODO What happens when they run JCL?

 The certificate is stored in UTF-8 encoding so you need to transfer it as a binary file.
 Since this is the certificate to be trusted by your browser, it is recommended to use a secure connection for transfer.